 As with anything though, it is tough to get going and start a new habit, but once you start to build momentum you will find it easier to keep it going!

-Making your daily stretching fun with the Yoga Trapeze Workout will help a lot in forming this positive habit.
+Making your daily stretching fun with a Yoga Swing Workout will help a lot in forming this positive habit.

 At the very least, try stretching 3-4 times per week.